“I can’t save the world, but in Slough I can make a difference”.

 At Slough Borough Council (SBC) we offer structured supervision, training to enhance skills and excellent development opportunities.
 You will not be bored in Slough and you will be surrounded by professional, caring and dedicated colleagues and friends.
 Be a part of it - join us!

 As we have launched a new Reablement and Independence Service, we have also agreed new working patterns and you must be prepared to work as per an agreed shift schedule, including working some evenings and weekends.
 Further details can be discussed with the hiring manager at any stage of the recruitment process, or at interview should you be shortlisted.

-- Using Occupational Therapy expertise and supporting other therapy staff in assessing, implementing, evaluating and reviewing plans for service users and their carers, enabling them to achieve maximum independence in their own homes.
+- Use Physiotherapy expertise to assess, implement, evaluate and review plans for service users and carers, enabling them to achieve maximum independence in their own homes.

 - To work collaboratively with health and social care community and acute colleagues, including Local Access Point and Discharge to Assess teams.

-- State Registration (HSPC & College of OT).
+- State Registration (HSPC & Chartered Society of Physiotherapy).

 - Full Driving Licence with access to a car on a daily basis.

 Slough Borough Council offers a challenging but rewarding place to work, in a supportive environment where your valued input will help shape the future direction of the Council’s Reablement and Independence Service.
 Ambition and innovation will be required now more than ever, and you'll join a friendly and collaborative environment where you are encouraged to thrive.